nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Removing a Teaching Assistant: `delete`

-Removes the specified teaching assistant from TAManager.
+You can remove a specified teaching assistant from TAManager.

 Format: `delete INDEX`